 General MMI Information

-The Multiple Mini Interview at the University of Calgary Cumming School of Medicine in 2016 will consist of 10 structured brief assessments:
+The Multiple Mini Interview at the University of Calgary Cumming School of Medicine for the application year 2015/2016 consisted of 10 structured brief assessments:

 - Each assessment will contribute equally to the applicant’s overall score on the MMI.